tcollyer1/comp3016_cw2_desert/README.md

 # OpenGL Desert Scene
 ![](https://github.com/tcollyer1/comp3016_cw2_desert/blob/main/media/preview.png)

-In summary, this project is a desert scene created for COMP3016 coursework 2, written primarily using OpenGL, GLSL and C++, in Visual Studio 2022.
+This project is a desert scene created for COMP3016 coursework 2, written primarily using OpenGL, GLSL and C++, in Visual Studio 2022.

 It simulates a small, procedurally generated desert, complete with lighting and audio incorporated into a day/night cycle, and 3 main sub-biomes - sand (main desert), oasis and grassy regions, each with differing properties (types of models etc.).
 The scene can be freely explored, with two different modes - fly and walk.